giorgiazaccaria/giorgiazaccaria.github.io/02publications.md

 ---

 #### Peer-reviewed journal articles
+8. Zaccaria, G., García Escudero, L.A., Greselin, F., Mayo-Íscar, A. (2025) \
+**Cellwise outlier detection in heterogeneous populations** \
+with Luis A. \
+_Accepted for publication in Technometrics_

 7. Bottazzi Schenone, M., Cavicchia, C., Vichi, M., Zaccaria, G. (2025) \
   **Ultrametric Factor Analysis for Building Hierarchies of Reliable and Unidimensional Latent Concepts** \
   _Psychometrika_, doi: 10.1017/psy.2025.6. \